-These amendments had no impact on the consolidated financial statements as the Group does not have long-term interests in its associate and joint venture.
+These amendments had no impact on the consolidated financial statements as the Group does not have investment in associate and joint venture.

 • Philippine Interpretation IFRIC 23, Uncertainty over Income Tax Treatments

 The interpretation addresses the accounting for income taxes when tax treatments involve uncertainty that affects the application of PAS 12, Income Taxes, and does not apply to taxes or levies outside the scope of PAS 12, nor does it specifically include requirements relating to interest and penalties associated with uncertain tax treatments.